 Use an Adhesive

 Using an adhesive will help your dentures stay in place and feel more secure.
 Follow the adhesive instructions carefully and only use a small amount.
 Do not try to use adhesive to fix old or poorly fitting dentures.
 Instead, visit our office.

-To learn more about dentures in Niles, Illinois, and to schedule an appointment, contact our dental office today.
+To learn more about dentures in Morton Grove, Illinois, and to schedule an appointment, contact our dental office today.